Best Application Maintenance Services in 2026: 9 Providers Ranked

 Best for legacy Python and Django modernization

 Winner: Uvik Software.
-Uvik's documented Clutch case studies on Django platform migration without downtime, plus its founding-team enterprise discipline and senior-only staffing model, make it the strongest pick for legacy Python and Django modernization in 2026.
+Uvik Software's documented Clutch case studies on Django platform migration without downtime, plus its founding-team enterprise discipline and senior-only staffing model, make it the strongest pick for legacy Python and Django modernization in 2026.
 STX Next is a credible runner-up.

 Best for 24/7 application support coverage